 Building an inclusive and learner-centered syllabus

-This conversation will be a starting place for thinking through how to implement inclusive pedagogy and learner-centered practices into your syllabus.
+This conversation will be a starting place for thinking through how to implement inclusive pedagogy and learner-centered practices into your syllabus for the upcoming year.
 We will discuss strategies for producing a student-centered syllabus; as well as, the importance of establishing clear expectations and goals, using transparent teaching methods, and building rapport and community in your class.

 Find Your Empowerment: Communities of change at ISU (nicci port)